ErpNetDocs/tech/modules/logistics/inventory/inventory-control/scrap.md

 ### Zero count

-You can enter a Zero quantity if it is necessary.
-If you enter zero quantity, all entered quantities before, will be set to zero.

 If the **Scrap** bar is left with zero, this will be interpreted as the product having deducted "0 pcs".
 In the final issue store transaction, there will be no lines for the product.